Nayael/Apocalypse-Rush/README.md

-# Projet HTML5 Game Jam 2015
+# A multi-player shoot'em up created in 2 days during the HTML5 Game Jam